Tailored from £18,950 per family excl. flights

 Staying at accommodation that effortlessly oozes style throughout, this safari lends itself to both sophisticated parents and their adventurous children.

 We recommend a safari in Tanzania for families with children aged 10-12 and upwards, although younger children are also welcome.
 Camps in Tanzania are not fenced, meaning wildlife roams freely day and night, making it essential to supervise youngsters at all times.

-Your home for the next few nights will be the effortlessly stylish Roho Ya Selous, where luxury tented suites offer that back-to-nature feel, but with all the comforts of an exceptional safari experience.
+Your home for the next four nights will be the effortlessly stylish Siwandu Camp, where luxury tented suites offer that back-to-nature feel, but with all the comforts of an exceptional safari experience.
 This luxury tented camp is in a prime wildlife viewing of the Selous situated in a grove of palms right on the shores of Lake Nzerakera.

 The Selous is a true haven for safari-goers of an adventurous persuasion.
 Three times the size of South Africa’s iconic Kruger National Park and teeming with Africa’s largest and most undisturbed wildlife populations, it makes for an unrivalled safari experience.

 On safari in the Selous, you are unlikely to encounter other tourists, making for a peaceful and authentic experience.
-Children will enjoy the varied game activities and wildlife they will see as a result of its remarkable topography, from boat rides on the river to game drives in open-sided vehicles (which is not possible in Tanzania’s northern parks).
+Children will enjoy the varied game activities and wildlife they will see as a result of its remarkable topography, from boat rides on the river to game drives in open-sided vehicles.

 Ruaha National Park can also boast Tanzania’s largest elephant population – an enduring game favourite amongst adults and youngsters alike – and ostriches can also be seen dashing about here too.
 Combined with its other residents, including lions, leopards and crocodiles, families will be in their element.